Click filter to remove

 Collection: John Alden Mason Papers (Mss.B.M384)

 Contributor: Boas, Franz, 1858-1942 | Castillo, Andrea | Pastor, Pedro Marcelino | Castillo, Ignacio | Vásquez, Ines | Vásquez, Manuel | Avesilla, Eleuteria | Trinidad, María | Martinez, Sabina | Ramos, Gil | Raquel, Mauricia | Feliciana | Réz, Joaquina | Nicha, Paula | Pina, Estanislao | Pina, Epifanio | Peñafiel, Antonio | Vásquez, Ezéquiel | Castillo, Iguario | María, José

 Extent: 1 notebook

 Description: The Oaxaca materials in the Boas Field Notebooks and Anthropometric Data collection consist of 1 notebook from 1912.
-This notebook contains Vocabularies, including names of speakers from whom they were elicited, for "Pochulta" (Pochuctec), and Chatino. "[Santiago] Yeitepec" is listed in one Chatino word list, so the specific language may be Western Highlands Chatino.
+This notebook contains vocabularies, including names of speakers from whom they were elicited, and some dates and place names, for "Pochutla" (Pochutec), and Chatino. "[Santiago] Yeitepec" is listed in one Chatino word list, so the specific language may be Western Highlands Chatino.
 (65 pages) Folkloristic texts and songs in Spanish.
 The origin of these stories, such as if they are translations of indigenous stories, is not given.
 (33 pages) Notes on varieties of Zapotec.
 (2 pages)